+The formal description of the syntax of a query is quite lengthy and out of scope of this paper, where we focus on the metrics and rules language.
+From the example in Section III, the reader gets an idea, how a query looks like.
 The query expressions offer a powerful and well-integrated mechanism to retrieve information from a given TIM.
 Especially, the integration with the traceability information configuration model enables the reuse of already known terms such as the trace artifact type names.
 Furthermore, complex graph traversals are completely hidden from the user who only specifies the traceable source and target artifact based on the TICM.
-For example, the concise query of Figure 4 already requires a complex statement when expressed in SQL syntax (cf. Figure 11).
-If the graph traversal functions included in the TAL are not sufficient, custom functions can be implemented to do specific or more complex data retrieval.
+For example, the concise query of Figure 4 already requires a complex statement when expressed in SQL syntax (cf. Figure 9).

 '''

-SELECT r.name, count(u.id) AS tors
+SELECT r.name, count (u.id) AS tcrs

 FROM SwRequirement r

 INNER JOIN SwRequirement_SwArchitecture ra ON r.id=ra.r_id

 INNER JOIN SwArchitecture a ON ra.a_id=a.id

 INNER JOIN SwArchitecture_SwIntegrationTest ai

 ON a.id=ai.a_id

 INNER JOIN SwIntegrationTest i ON ai.i_id=i.id

 INNER JOIN SwIntegrationTest_SwIntegrationTestResult it

 ON i.id=it.i_id

 INNER JOIN SwIntegrationTestResult t ON it.t_id=t.id

 WHERE t.status='passed'

 GROUP BY r.name;

 '''

-Figure 11.
+Figure 9.
 SQL equivalent to query of Figure 4.